faithvoid/miyoo-overlays/README.md

 ## GBC
 ### GBC_Pikachu_Power
 - A modification of GBC_Pikachu by Routine_Floor on Reddit that removes the power LED and moves the "Power" label over to the right-hand side, underneath where the low battery indicator shows up.
+### GBC_Pikachu_NoPower
+- A modification of GBC_Pikachu by Routine_Floor on Reddit that removes the power LED and text entirely